The Blue Marble

-Cinematographer and host of eCo: Svalbard project Jannicke Mikkelsen from Norway is embarking on her next big adventure as an astronaut on the Fram2 space mission, the first human spaceflight to fly over both polar regions.
+Cinematographer and host of eCo: Glaciers Jannicke Mikkelsen from Norway completed her next big adventure as an astronaut on the Fram2 space mission, the first human spaceflight to fly over both polar regions.

 About